top of page

 • Beyond the protected characteristics, which specific employee groups (e.g., working parents, caregivers, neurodiverse employees, long-tenured staff) have you actively consulted to understand their unique friction points with your current policies?

-• In what ways is x in your team helped or hindered by current EDI policies?
+• Think about people in your team and how they are helped or hindered by current EDI policies?
 What do you see as your role in resolving this?

-• If we benchmarked your EDI policies against industry leaders, which one of your policies would be considered the most bare minimum (compliance only), and which one is genuinely innovative or employee-centric?
+• If we benchmarked your EDI policies, which one of your policies would be considered the most bare minimum (compliance only), and which one is genuinely innovative or employee-centric?

 • If you were to use an external resource (freelance expert or AI), what is the single most critical piece of knowledge, expertise, or advice you would want it to provide?